 For our 11-year-old karate student this process was simpler I know, as she has not experienced life to the same extent as an adult.
 It is said that we are the sum total of the thoughts and actions that we have experienced to date.
 Our upbringing, environment, education, career and other influences produce mental barriers and self-limitations over time and these characteristics become part of who we are.

-The principle objective for this piece is to show everyone that there is nothing stopping us to effect real change in our lives by approaching various situations in the same way as the young karate student.
+The principal objective for this piece is to show everyone that there is nothing stopping us to effect real change in our lives by approaching various situations in the same way as the young karate student.

 Once again, we can accomplish great things.